 Check out after breakfast and make your way back to Madrid by train.

-We use a pool of 4* & 5* Paradors and one restored country farmhouse in the National Park with outdoor swimming pool.
+We use 4* & 5* Paradors and one restored country farmhouse in the National Park with outdoor swimming pool.
 Paradors are luxury hotels with exquisite service, located in National Heritage properties and unique historic buildings such as restored palaces, monasteries or castles.